jjankkil/pyweatherview/README.md

 # pyweatherview

-Desktop GUI application, which lets the user select a weather station from the list of Finnish road weather stations, and displays the latest data from the selected station, as well as symbols for the current weather and 3-hour forecasts for the next 12 hours.
+Desktop GUI application, which lets the user select a weather station from the list of Finnish road weather stations, and displays the latest data from the selected station, as well as symbols for the current weather and three 3-hour forecasts.

 <img alt="Screen shot" src="./screen_shot.png" />